stevepowell99/enkidu/instructions/dream.md

 Higher importance increases retrieval weight.

+**Auto-tagging for spaced repetition**: When you set `importance: 2` or `3`, also add `spaced-rep: 3` to the tags (unless already present).
+High-importance items should be tested via spaced repetition.

 ## Diary
 In `diary`, write a clear markdown summary of what you did and why (high-level, no fluff).